aoru45/LFFD-Pytorch/README.md

 # BasketNet

-This is a demo of the Basketball Competition for RoboCup.
+This is a demo of a LFFD model for a Basketball Recognition Competition.

 The demo is based on SSD and LFFD.